Published: | Last Updated: December 20, 2023

 Complete and send the IRS a Form 2848, Power of Attorney and Declaration of Representative, to authorize someone (such as a certified public accountant) to represent you before the IRS.
 The IRS encourages you to be available with your authorized representative on the call to help verify your identity.
 If you want to have someone else assist you on the call and have not completed Form 2848, you and that third party must call the IRS together and you must participate in the call.

 No action is required at this time.
-The review process could take anywhere from 45 to 60 days, as the IRS could be reviewing various items shown on your tax return,issues such as wages and withholding, or credits or expenses.
+The review process could take up to 60 days, as the IRS could be reviewing various items shown on your tax return,issues such as wages and withholding, or credits or expenses.

 If, after 60 days from the date of this notice, you have not received your refund or heard from the IRS, contact the IRS at the toll-free number listed at the top right corner of your notice.

-If the entries reported on your return cannot be verified, you may be asked to submit documents verifying your wages and withholding, or credits or expenses that were reported.
+If the entries reported on your return cannot be verified, you may be asked to submit documents verifying your wages and withholding, tax credits and/or business income and expenses that were reported.

 Once the IRS finishes its review, it may send your refund, ask for additional information, or deny all or part of your refund.
 If you don’t agree with the denial, you’ll have an opportunity to appeal.